odinuv/web/en/apv/articles/sql-aggregation/index.md

 aggregation function (which would be a better solution in this case).

-Second (and hopefully this is obvious to you), you need to be aware of what is unique and **where** is is unique.
+Second (and hopefully this is obvious to you), you need to be aware of what is unique and **where** it is unique.
 It is therefore important to know what [keys](/en/apv/articles/relational-database/#key) are defined on the tables you are using.
 For example in the `contact` table, the `id_person` column is **not unique**